Ron English: Fine art

-English is a fine art painter specialising in oils.
-Gallery and museum biographies state that he received a Bachelor of Fine Arts from the University of North Texas in Denton and an MFA from the University of Texas before relocating to New York City, where he apprenticed with several artists and began to sell his own work.

-These profiles describe his dominant painting style as extreme photorealism with a strong use of secondary colour and the appropriation of pop imagery, often revisiting childhood motifs while examining the darker meanings behind glossy commercial surfaces.
+English also creates oil paintings in a photorealistic style that includes pop imagery and themes of revisiting childhood from an adult perspective.
+The exhibition Ron English: Guernica was held in 2016 at Allouche Gallery, which presented paintings reworking Picasso's composition combined with English's characters.

-In his studio work English reworks both popular culture and art-historical sources, combining advertising logos, cartoon characters, brand mascots and religious iconography within dense compositions.
-Essays and gallery texts note that he frequently revisits compositions such as Leonardo da Vinci’s Last Supper, Vincent van Gogh’s Starry Night and, in particular, Pablo Picasso’s Guernica, using them as frameworks for contemporary allegories about war, advertising and mass media.
+He has also worked with religious iconography and art historical imagery, for example, Leonardo da Vinci’s Last Supper, Vincent van Gogh’s Starry Night and, in particular, Pablo Picasso’s Guernica, using them as frameworks for contemporary allegories about war, advertising and mass media.

-English has also appropriated specific characters and mascots into recurring figures in his paintings.
-POP Fine Art highlights his “Grin” reinterpretation of Charlie Brown, the MC Supersized figure based on what Ronald McDonald would look like if he ate his own product, and an image of Marilyn Monroe with Mickey Mouse-style breasts, presenting them as satirical takes on American ideals of consumption and celebrity.

 Among his Guernica-based works, the painting Grade School Guernica (1980) restages Picasso’s scene with English’s children as protagonists, seen from the vantage point of the bomber aircraft; the Gernika Peace Museum notes that the work was exhibited at Houston’s Station Museum of Contemporary Art and that English has since produced more than fifty further variations on the Guernica template.
 He continued this theme in later projects such as the London exhibition Lazarus Rising at Elms Lesters Painting Rooms, which included canvases based on the Guernica composition, and the 2016 New York show Ron English: Guernica at Allouche Gallery, which presented new large-scale paintings reimagining Picasso’s work.

 English’s fine-art exhibitions include Lazarus Rising, described by Elms Lesters and contemporary art press as his first UK solo show and accompanied by a limited-edition catalogue; Seasons in Supurbia (2009) at Corey Helford Gallery in Culver City, which LA Weekly characterised as a “perverted spoofing” of Disney, G.I.
 Joe and Peanuts iconography; and Skin Deep: Post-Instinctual Afterthoughts on Psychological Portraiture (2011) at Lazarides in London, a solo exhibition focused on psychological portraits of historical and pop-culture figures.